Fresno State vs. UTEP New Mexico Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Fresno State Stats and Trends

-- Fresno State has played 12 games, with eight wins against the spread.

-- The Bulldogs have an ATS record of 3-1 in their four games when favored by 11.5 points or more so far this season.
+- The Bulldogs are 3-1 ATS when favored by 11.5 points or more this season.

-- Fresno State has hit the over in 41.7% of its opportunities this year (five times in 12 games with a set point total).
+- Fresno State's games this year have gone over the point total in 41.7% of its opportunities (five times in 12 games with a set point total).

 - When Fresno State puts up more than 24.8 points, it is 6-2 against the spread and 8-0 overall.